- Getting there and getting around

 Climate and weather

-Noosa enjoys a mild, subtropical climate.
-The average daily temperature range is 21 to 29 °C in summer and 10 to 21 °C in winter.
+Noosa Heads has a mild, subtropical climate.
+The average daily temperature range is 21–29°C in summer and 10–21°C in winter.
 For more information see the tourism information links.

 Fuel and supplies